singularityhacker/Agile-Notes/Kanban/Guide-Study.md

 >
 > 1. Product document (PRD)
 > 2. New
 > 3. Refinement
 >
-> Why might acknoledign these be helpful to an orginization?
+> Why might acknowledging these be helpful to an orginization?
 >
 > Leadtime vs cycle time (Org level efficiencies)

 Creating and adapting the Definition of Workflow is the accountability of the relevant roles on the Scrum Team as described in the Scrum Guide.
 No one outside of the Scrum Team should tell the Scrum Team how to define their Workflow.